nhsbsa/nhsbsa-digital-playbook/src/development/coding-naming-conventions.md

 ### Git branches

 The mainline branch should be named `main`.
-All other branches should be `kebab-case` with this convention:
+All branches should be `kebab-case` with this convention:

 > `{type}/{change ID}-{brief description}`

-Branches should be used for one change/ticket at a time and not collated into groups.
+A single branch should be used per change/ticket.

 :::
 ::: card

 ### Gitlab groups

-Repositories in Gitlab should be organised into ‘groups’ with `natural` case and this convention:
+Repositories in Gitlab should be organised into ‘groups’.
+Use `natural` case for the human readable form, and `kebab-case` for the URL with this convention:

-> `{service area}/{service-line}/{service}`
+> `{department}/{service-line}/{service}`

 :::
 ::: card